eugenia1984/english/free_code_camp_english/09-learn-how-to-discuss-roles-and-responsabilities.md

 ``My brother is in his early 20``s.
 This gives a general idea that he is at the beginning of his twenties without specifying the exact age.

 ``My aunt is in her late 50s``.
 It suggests she is towards the end of her fifties, close to turning 60, but doesn't say the precise age.

 ---

+## Describing

+When you describe something with more than one adjective, there's a specific order.
+For example, for describing hair, the length (like long) usually comes before the color (like blond).

+Example: `She is a tall woman in her early 40s, with LONG BLOND hair and glasses.`

+---